Mohamed-Elfar/Madar-Development/src/styles/COLOR_PALETTE_GUIDE.md

-# ConsulRain.ai Brand Color Palette
+# MADAR DEVELOPMENT Brand Color Palette

 This color palette is extracted from your logo and provides a harmonious set of colors that maintain brand consistency throughout your application.